OUR STORIES | TAKE ACTION | RESOURCES | HOME

 It was a long hard road to get there though.
 So that’s why I’m involved in the visa amnesty campaign.

 As a union member I have won things worth more than money.
-Being treated with respect is one of those things.

 I never believed that I should be treated with less respect than someone who was born here or someone who has a lot of formal education.
-But it is only as a union member that I have been able to fight for that.
-The union has changed my life dramatically.